rodrihgh/rodrihgh.github.io/_projects/music-math.md

 The resulting encircled starry diagram shows [how notes in the scale are distributed and where they come from](#how-do-we-build-a-scale).
 For further customization you can just modify the interval of the individual notes with respect to the root.
-The number of the right will show the modified pitch in [cents](#cents-or-the-human-perception-of-music).
+The number right to the corresponding slider will show the modified pitch in [cents](#cents-or-the-human-perception-of-music).

 Once you have pimped up your scale you can listen to the result[^1].